 Spiritual symbols are everywhere.
 From the leaf of the Bodhi tree to the dream catcher on your bedside, they all symbolize something.
 Although we have largely forgotten its significance in the present life, they can still cast a strong psychological impression in our minds.

-It’s strange how some symbols can instantly emanate positivity while a few others radiate negativity.
+It’s strange how some divine symbols can instantly emanate positivity while a few others radiate negativity.
 Sometimes, the generated aura is so powerful that it can impart a sense of deep understanding and wisdom.